Command Chains Reference

 # Step 5: Harden the plan (finalize before implementation)

-specfact plan harden --bundle new-feature
+specfact project devops-flow --stage plan --action harden --bundle new-feature

 # Step 7: Enforce SDD compliance

-specfact enforce sdd --bundle new-feature
+specfact govern enforce sdd --bundle new-feature

 Workflow Diagram: